urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

 Don't expect any other emacs (or even readline - this is not readline, it's internal to Arvo) commands to work.

 There are also some special control keys specific to Arvo.
 It's a good idea to learn these first so that you feel in, um, control.

-First, we'll quit out of an infinite loop with ^C:
+First, we'll quit out of an infinite loop with `^C`:

     ~waclux-tomwyc/try=> :infinite

 When you hit return at the end of this line, Arvo will appear to hang.
 Do not be alarmed!
 This is not a bug - it means that we've started running our infinite loop before printing the next console prompt.
-Simply hit ^C, and you'll see
+Simply hit `^C`, and you'll see

     ! intr
     ~waclux-tomwyc/try=> :infinite

+(There may be some stacktrace stuff before the `! intr`, depending on whether your kernel was compiled with debugging.)

-Hit ^U to delete the line and escape from infinity.
+Hit `^U` to delete the line and escape from infinity.
 Arvo is a deterministic OS; you interrupted it while processing an event that would never terminate.
 It returns to the state it was in before you hit return - as if nothing had ever happened.

-You're probably used to using nondeterministic, preemptive OSes, in which the difference between a waiting process and an executing event isn't apparent to the user.
+You're probably used to using nondeterministic, preemptive OSes, in which the difference between a waiting task and an executing event isn't apparent to the user.
 Since Arvo is not preemptive, it has two very different states: waiting and working.

+When Arvo is working, `^C` cancels the event it's working on.
+This event never happened.
+Don't worry, nothing bad will happen to your computer.

-When Arvo is working, ^C cancels the event it's working on.
-When Arvo is waiting, ^C ends the current task, which is the task that's currently prompting you - or showing the `[waiting...]` prompt, indicating that it's waiting for something else other than keyboard input.
+When Arvo is waiting, use `^D` to end the current task, which is the task that's currently prompting you.
+If there is a live prompt and the cursor is not at the end, `^D` will delete the current character - as in Unix.

 Try this by running